 Hannah Wilke (b.
-1940, New York, NY, USA; d.
-1993, Houston, TX, USA) was an American artist whose practice included assemblage, drawing, installation, sculpture, painting, performance, photography and video.
+1940, New York, USA; d.
+1993, Houston, Texas, USA) was an American artist whose practice included assemblage, drawing, installation, sculpture, painting, performance, photography and video.
 Wilke's work was intimately bound to her body, and her practice exemplified a powerfully gendered critique not only of society but also of art.
 Gestural processes are consistent throughout Wilke's oeuvre in both her works on paper and radical sculptural mediums: ceramic, erasers, gum, latex and terracotta.
-Innovative and controversial throughout her life, Wilke is considered the first feminist artist to use vaginal imagery in her work, and her place in 20th century art continues to be established since her death.
+Innovative and controversial throughout her life, Wilke is considered the first feminist artist to use vaginal imagery in her work, and her place in 20th-century art continues to be established since her death.

 Some of Wilke's best known works include the S.O.S.
 Starification Object Series (1974 - 75) a photographic series in several iterations in which Wilke tempts the viewer's voyeuristic gaze in pin-up poses, yet disrupts the sensual aura with her gum sculptures that were chewed and kneaded into yonic shapes and strategically placed around her body; and Gestures (1974), a videotaped performance and photographic work in which over the course of thirty-five silent minutes the artist stares directly at the camera, repeatedly rubbing and pulling at her face, in a series of evocative movements, poses, and facial expressions.